dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-logging/index.md

 [!code-csharp[](~/fundamentals/http-logging/samples/8.x/Program.cs?name=snippet_Addservices&highlight=10)]

-This approach can also be used to enable logging for data that is not logged by default (e.g. form data, which might have a media type such as `application/x-www-form-urlencoded` or `multipart/form-data`).
+This approach can also be used to enable logging for data that isn't logged by default (for example, form data, which might have a media type such as `application/x-www-form-urlencoded` or `multipart/form-data`).

 #### `MediaTypeOptions` methods